mondo-mob/spring-boot-gae/README.md

 * Appengine Standard Java 8+
 * Gradle 4+ (if you don't want to use the wrapper)

-This library has been designed to work with the new Java8 Appengine Standard Environment.
+This library has been designed to work with the new Java 8 App Engine Standard Environment.
 It will not work when deployed to the Java 7 standard environment.

 ## Getting Started